Te Kete Ipurangi Navigation:

 What answers are essentially the same as 2?
 We can get to 10 by one clockwise quarter turn, to 31 by another quarter turn and to 29 by another.
 So there is a class of four answers that are the same.

 What answers are essentially the same as 3?
 Here we get 20, 24, and 26.
 The question now is, what about 9?
-Now you can’t get to 9 by rotating Mary’s milk crate.
+Now you can’t get to 9 by rotating Hannah’s milk crate.
 You can get to it though by a reflection symmetry.
-But if you did that, the bottles would fall out of the crate.
-So we think that 9 is a different answer.
-It’s a sort of left-hand form of 3.
-But if you disagree, let us know.
+But if you did that, the cartons would fall out of the crate.
+9 is a different answer.
+It’s a left-hand form of 3.

 4: 7, 28, 33;